-Quantum TechnologiesFundamentals and concepts for novel quantum devices
+Quantum Photon ScienceFundamentals and concepts for novel quantum devices

-Our scientific agenda derives from the synthesis of our knowledge of “old” materials, such as silicon, germanium, as well as correlated electron systems, and new concepts from the quantum information science and technology.
+Our scientific agenda derives from the synthesis of our knowledge of "old" materials, such as Si or Ge, correlated electron systems and Van der Waals materials, as well as, new concepts from the quantum information science and technology.

-The QT group employs PSI’s large-scale facilities to study many-body phenomena in quantum matter and to engineer novel nanostructured devices.
-Our activities nucleate at the infrared (IR) beamline of the Swiss Light Source (SLS) synchrotron, the clean room of the Laboratory for Micro and Nanotechnology, where we set the ground for ultrafast x-ray spectroscopy and scattering experiments in high magnetic fields and low temperatures at the SwissFEL x-ray free-electron laser.
+The QPS group employs PSI’s large-scale facilities to study many-body phenomena in quantum matter and to engineer novel nanostructured devices.
+Our activities nucleate at the infrared (IR) beamline of the Swiss Light Source (SLS) synchrotron and the PSI clean room, where we set the ground for ultrafast x-ray spectroscopy and scattering experiments in high magnetic fields and low temperatures at the SwissFEL x-ray free-electron laser.

 In addition to advertised positions, we always welcome applications from highly motivated and skilled candidates.